 2. SlowTon No Pull Harness and Leash Set

-- Includes leash and seatbelt
+- Includes matching leash

-3. PetSafe Easy Walk Lightweight No-Pull Harness
+3. PetSafe Easy Walk No-Pull Harness

 - Very lightweight design